redrye/QTerminal---macports/README.md

 To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.

+Note: For MacOS, have macports installed along with cmake, gmake and lxqt-build-tools.
+It is highly recommended that you install the current dependencies for qterminal-devel if you want to modify this version instead of the macports version.
+For building and installation, run the following commands.
+  `mkdir build && cd build`
+  `cmake .. && gmake`
+  `cp -r qterminal /Applications`

 ### Binary packages

 QTerminal is provided by all major Linux distributions like [Arch Linux](https://www.archlinux.org/packages/?q=qterminal), Debian (as of Debian stretch), Fedora and openSUSE.